-IX.
+III.
 DEEPER TARGETING/RENT/INCOME RESTRICTIONS

-Applicants may claim points under either A or B.
+Applicants may claim points under either A or B Only Applicants claiming points under A may also claim points under C.

-Owners will be required to execute restrictive covenants stipulating the number of very-low rentrestricted units to be rented to very-low-income households for the term of the Compliance Period.
+Owners will be required to execute restrictive covenants stipulating the number of very-low rentrestricted units to be rented to very-low income households for the term of the Compliance Period.